nicr9/playbooks/README.md

 ### Add ssh keys to github account

 At this point, you'll want to add the new key to your github account so that ansible can checkout your git projects.
-You can do that [here](https://github.com/settings/ssh).
+The bootstrap script above copied the public key to your clip board so you can visit the [SSH keys setting page](https://github.com/settings/ssh), press the "Add SSH key" and just paste it into the form.

 When that's set up you should change the playbooks remote url scheme so you can make changes and send them upstream.